Associate Professor of Clinical Pharmacy

 Skaggs School of Pharmacy and Pharmaceutical Sciences

-- Course Director, Clinical Pharmacokinetics (SPPS 226)
+- Course Chair, Clinical Pharmacokinetics (SPPS 226)

 - Course Chair, Regulatory Submissions and Strategy (DDPM 203)